cortexlabs/cortex/README.md

 - **End-to-end machine learning workflow:** Cortex spans the machine learning workflow from raw data ingestion to prediction serving.

-- **Declarative configuration:** Cortex applications are defined using a simple and modular syntax that enables flexibility and reusability.
+- **Machine learning pipelines as code:** Cortex applications are defined using a simple declaritive syntax that enables flexibility and reusability.

-- **Scalability:** Cortex is designed to scale to datasets of any size.
+- **Scalability:** Cortex is designed to handle production workloads.

 - **Spark & TensorFlow support:** Cortex supports custom [Spark](https://spark.apache.org/) code for data processing and custom [TensorFlow](https://www.tensorflow.org/) code for model training.